 jeopardise the ability of Arthurworrey and Mairs to participate

-However, Mr Justice Jackson rejected a request for disciplinary
+However, Justice Jackson rejected a request for disciplinary

-proceedings to be postponed until Lord Laming has published his
+proceedings to be postponed until the Laming inquiry has published

-final report – expected in spring 2002 – and denied suggestions
+its final report – not expected until Spring 2002 – and refuted

-He turned down applications from both sides for permission to
+action taken.
+The judge turned down applications from both sides

 Victoria Climbie, also known as Anna, was brought from the Ivory